top of page

 However when it comes to Cannabis, there is no such approach.
 Cannabis writers barely cover the subject of traditional growing regions and very few serious scientists of any discipline have approached subject with this sort of rigour.

 As a result, we have 18,000 strains registered on seedfinder.eu, the overwhelming majority of them anonymous hybrids with unclear origins.
-The only way to to begin approaching the subject of Cannabis cultivars in a sensible manner, particularly the hybrids of the last 60 years - is to completely ignore them.
+The only way to to begin approaching the subject of Cannabis strains in a sensible manner, particularly the hybrids of the last 60 years is to completely ignore the subject all together.
 For the time being that is.

 What makes those strains different from any other?